WinVector/data_algebra/Examples/Arrow/ArrowSetSystem.md

 I think I've found an even better category theory re-formulation of the package, which I will describe here.

 In the [earlier formalism](http://www.win-vector.com/blog/2019/12/data_algebra-rquery-as-a-category-over-table-descriptions/) our data transform pipelines were arrows over a category of sets of column names (sets of strings).
+We will call this the "column equality" version of our category.

 These pipelines acted on `Pandas` tables or `SQL` tables, with one table marked as special.
 Marking one table as special (or using a "pointed set" notation) lets us use a nice compositional notation, without having to appeal to something like operads.
-The treating one table as the one of interest is fairly compatible with data science, as in data science often when working with many tables one is the primary model-frame and the rest are used to join in additional information.
+Treating one table as the one of interest is fairly compatible with data science, as in data science often when working with many tables one is the primary model-frame and the rest are used to join in additional information.

 The above formulation was really working well.
 But we have found a variation of the `data_algebra` with an even neater formalism.

 The `data_algebra` objects have a very nice interpretation as arrows in a category whose objects are set families described by:

- * a set of required columns.
+ * a set of required column names.
- * a set of forbidden columns.
+ * a set of forbidden column names.

+We will call this the "set ordered" version of our category.

 The arrows `a` and `b` compose as `a >> b` as long as: